The future of two wheels.

 In conclusion, then, it seems that amidst the massive spike in popularity, there are several benefits to be had from bike riding.
-Whether it be the health benefits that have been proven, the protection of the environment, or even the enjoyment that can be had from using an e-bike, it all seems to be worth the hype.
+Whether it be the health benefits that have been proven, the protection of the environment, or even the enjoyment that can be had from using a bike, it all seems to be worth the hype.

 With the infrastructure and facilities improvements in cities around the UK, it seems like now may be the best time to try out something new.